[HISTORY: Adopted by the Board of Health of the Town of Groton 5-16-1983, as amended through 12-3-2007. Subsequent amendments noted where applicable.]

 Requirements.
 The certificate of compliance shall be issued by the Board of Health or by its enforcement officer upon demonstration by the owner or occupant that the use and occupancy of the premises are in conformance with the requirements of these regulations or, in the case of existing premises not in compliance, shall specify a compliance schedule which is reasonable with regard to the public health threat involved and the difficulty of compliance.

-Application for an original certificate of compliance shall be forwarded by the Board of Health or its enforcement officer to the Board of Selectmen, Conservation Commission, Fire Department and Water Department for determination that the proposed use meets all control standards.
+Application for an original certificate of compliance shall be forwarded by the Board of Health or its enforcement officer to the Select Board, Conservation Commission, Fire Department and Water Department for determination that the proposed use meets all control standards.
 All information necessary to demonstrate compliance must be submitted, including but not limited to the following:

 A complete list of all chemicals, pesticides, fuels and other potentially hazardous materials to be used or stored on the premises in quantities exceeding 25 gallons, accompanied by a description of measures to protect from corrosion, accidental damage or vandalism, leakage or any disposal, together with provision to control any accidental disposals.